How Much Equity Do You Need to Refinance Your Mortgage?

 FHA Refinances

 The Federal Housing Administration offers six kinds of refinances, with their rate-and-term refi open to homeowners with any type of existing loan.
-With an FHA rate-and-term refinance, you can borrow up to 97.75% of your home’s value.
+With an FHA rate-and-term refinance, you can borrow up to 97.75% of your home’s value (meaning you have 2.25% equity).

 Current FHA borrowers may also be eligible for the low-doc FHA streamline refinance program, which lets them reduce their monthly payment and interest rate without obtaining an appraisal.
 This means that you can potentially refinance with no equity or even if you owe more than the home is worth.